 Classification Criteria for Psoriatic Arthritis

 The CASPAR criteria consist of established inflammatory articular disease with at least 3 points from the following features.
-Score of each feature is indicated in the bracket.
+A score of each feature is indicated in the bracket.

 - Current psoriasis (2)